Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: Introduction

-Allowing for unknown competition started early in the empirical auction literature.
+\paragraph{Related literature.} Allowing for unknown competition started early in the empirical auction literature.
 Laffont et al. (1995) estimate the number of buyers $N$ as a parameter that they take to be constant across auctions.
 Paarsch (1997) treats unknown competition as a nuisance parameter, which is eliminated using conditional likelihood estimation.
-For ascending eBay auctions, Song (2004) shows that the private value distribution and a constant number of buyers are identified from winning and second highest bids, but not from winning bids alone when $N$ is random.
-More pertinent to our paper is the misclassification approach of An, Hu and Shum (2010), who achieve identification from the winning bid using a proxy $N^* \leq N$ for the number of buyers and an instrument that can be a discretized second bid.
+For ascending eBay auctions, Song (2004) shows that the private value distribution and a constant number of buyers are identified from winning and second-highest bids, but not from winning bids alone when $N$ is random.
+More pertinent to our paper is the misclassification approach of An, Hu and Shum (2010), who study identification from the winning bid using a proxy $N^* \leq N$ for the number of buyers and an instrument that can be a discretized second bid.
 Shneyerov and Wong (2011) suppose that only winning bids and the number of active bidders are observed.
-Recent work for ascending auctions include Quint (2015) and Freyberger and Larsen (2017).
+Some recent work on ascending auctions with unobserved heterogeneity uses the winning bid plus additional information for identification when the number of bidders is imperfectly observed or unobserved.
+More specifically, Freyberger and Larsen (2022) and Luo and Xiao (2023) use additional bids, while Hern\'andez, Quint and Turansick (2020) assumes that a ``participation shifter'' is available.